Queen Street (Brampton)

-Queen Street is the central east-west thoroughfare of the City of Brampton in Peel Region, Ontario, Canada.
+Queen Street is the central east–west thoroughfare of the City of Brampton in Peel Region, Ontario, Canada.
 It follows sections of two Peel Regional Roads: 6 and 107.
-Queen Street continues east into the City of Vaughan as York Regional Road 7, formerly Highway 7, of which the eastern section of Queen was also part of.
-The street is divided into east-west segments by Main Street.
+Queen Street continues east into the City of Vaughan as York Regional Road 7, formerly Highway 7, of which the eastern section of Queen was also part.
+The street is divided into east–west segments by Main Street.